 In summer, Crested Butte and Mt.
 Crested Butte are the place to enjoy all of Colorado’s outdoor recreational activities: epic mountain biking (there’s more than 750 miles of trails to choose from!), hiking in alpine and aspen forests, fishing in pristine rivers, lakes and streams, and whitewater rafting and kayaking in class II–IV rapids.
 Camping is also available in the Gunnison National Forest, which provides a variety of amenities — from primitive to full-service.
 Enjoy boating and all water sports on Colorado’s largest lake, the Blue Mesa, part of Curecanti National Recreation Area.
 Horseback riding in the Rocky Mountains is one of the best ways to take in the spectacular scenery.
-While you’re in town, be sure to visit the Crested Butte Mountain Resort turns into a mountain-bike and hiking destination as well.
+Crested Butte Mountain Resort turns into a mountain-bike and hiking destination as well.
 Ride the chairlift up, and bike or hike down and experience the Adventure Center's miniature golf, climbing wall and bungee jumping.